Law Enforcement Professionals

 - Exercise sound policing principles regardless of situation

-- Define social profiling
+- Define racial profiling

 - Gain an understanding of Power and Authority